greglank/greglank.github.io/ncaa.md

 And then, somehow, for some reason, in a complete reversal of fortune from the red-hot tournament run that started this whole program, this was the year that ESPN stopped publishing their "Who Picked Whom" page of population picks *and* Nate Silver moved his March Madness predictions behind a paywall.
 (I'm fine with paying Silver for his hard work, but ESPN's killing the "Who Picked Whom" page is unforgiveable.)

+Sadly, I have shelved my NCAA bracket optimizer for now.

+### The Take-Away Message

-This is a good lesson in how good data science is always at the mercy of good data.
+Apart from the lessons about not building labrythine code that turns into the Winchester Mystery House, this project is a good illustration in how good data science is always at the mercy of good data.
+How do you put together an optimal NCAA March Madness bracket while knowing nothing about college basketball and not being able to access the necessary data?

 I don't know what the future holds for my NCAA March Madness bracket optimizer.
 Can I hack together enough population data from sources like Yahoo (not nearly as popular as ESPN)?
 Can I justify paying to access Nate Silver's probabilities when it costs more than an entry to my regular office pool?

-How do you put together an optimal NCAA March Madness bracket while knowing nothing about college basketball and not being able to access the necessary data?

-I guess there's always returning to your roots and getting absurdly lucky.
+If not, I guess there's always the possibility of returning to my roots and getting absurdly lucky.
 Come on, 99.99th percentile lottery ticket!

 Now that would make a good story.